vryy/4C/doc/readthedocs/tutorial_contact_3d.md

 ## Run Simulation

-Again, following the instructions from the [README.md](https://gitlab.lrz.de/baci/baci/blob/master/README.md), the BACI executable can be invoked with the `tutorial_contact_3d.dat` input file.
+Again, following the instructions from the [README.md](https://gitlab.lrz.de/baci/baci/blob/master/README.md), the |FOURC|
+executable can be invoked with the `tutorial_contact_3d.dat` input file.
 Since we chose the binary output option in our `.head` file (section `IO`), we also have to run a post processing tool before visualizing the results in Paraview.